AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

         ],
       ```

-   a.
-Save the changes and restart the PI to Data Hub Agent service from an administrative command prompt with the command `net start pitodatahubagent`.
+   1. Save the changes and restart the PI to Data Hub Agent service from an administrative command prompt with the command `net start pitodatahubagent`.

 1. Verify your Agent is visible on the `PI to Data Hub Agents` page in the portal and ready to configure.